pantheon-systems/documentation/source/content/plugins-recommended.md

 <ReviewDate date="2023-05-23" />

-[Index WP MySQL For Speed](https://wordpress.org/plugins/index-wp-mysql-for-speed/) works to make your MySQL database work more efficiently by adding high-performance keys to the tables you choose.
+[Index WP MySQL For Speed](https://wordpress.org/plugins/index-wp-mysql-for-speed/) makes your MySQL database work more efficiently by adding high-performance keys to the tables you choose.

 On a modestly sized site (with a few users and a few hundred posts) your database may be fast enough without these keys.
 The speed improvements are most noticeable on larger sites with many posts and products.